• Skip to primary navigation

 • Fry the meat in batches in a large frying pan.
 Let the oil get hot before adding the meat and don’t overcrowd the pan or the meat will release juices and stew rather than brown.
 Transfer the browned meat to a casserole dish (image 2 above).

-• Fry the chopped onions in the same pan (add a touch more oil if necessary) and then transfer the onions to the casserole dish with the meat (image 3 above).
+• Fry the chopped onions in the same pan (add a splash more oil if necessary) and then transfer the onions to the casserole dish with the meat (image 3 above).

 • Slice the carrots into rings and add them to the casserole (image 4 above).